Genrikh Yagoda: NKVD Chief

+On August 22, Mikhail Tomsky committed suicide after learning that he would be charged with counterrevolution.
+Before committing suicide, he told his wife to tell the investigators that it was Yagoda who drove him to the path of opposition, which was later found by Yezhov.
 Another possible reason Stalin did not trust Yagoda was his failure to report the existence of the Bloc of Oppositions earlier.
 On 25 September 1936, Stalin sent a telegram (co-signed by Andrei Zhdanov) to the members of the Politburo.
 The telegram read:"We consider it absolutely necessary and urgent that Comrade Yezhov be appointed to head the People's Commissariat of Internal Affairs.
-Yagoda has obviously proved unequal to the task of exposing the Trotskyite-Zinovievite bloc.
-The GPU was four years late in this matter.
+Yagoda has obviously proved unequal to the task of exposing the Trotskyite–Zinovievite bloc.
+The OGPU was four years late in this matter.
 All party heads and most of the NKVD agents in the region are talking about this."

 A day later, he was replaced by Nikolai Yezhov.
 There are two theories as to why Yagoda did not report on the bloc earlier.
 He may have found out about it only in 1936, or he knew about its activities for some time but covered it up because of his sympathies to the opposition.
 According to the anti-communist soviet defector Grigori Tokaev, who was an underground participant in an oppositional group, the opposition was working with parts of the police and Yagoda himself:He [Yagoda] was removed from the NKVD, and we lost a strong link in our opposition intelligence service. ...
 The NKVD, now headed by Yezhov, took another step forward.
-The Little Politbureau had penetrated the Yenukidze-Sheboldayev and the Yagoda-Zelinsky conspiracies and broken through the opposition's links within the central institutions of the political police.Yagoda was demoted to the post of People's Commissar for Post and Telegraph.
+The Little Politbureau had penetrated the Yenukidze–Sheboldayev and the Yagoda–Zelinsky conspiracies and broken through the opposition's links within the central institutions of the political police.Yagoda was demoted to the post of People's Commissar for Communications of the USSR.